kyma-project/kyma/modules/README.md

 kubectl apply -k modules
 ```

-you will then be able to enable available either with support of Busola through the `Kyma` Custom Resource, or you can manually edit the `Kyma CR` for a cluster with the new Module.
+Then you can enable available Modules either with support of Busola through the `Kyma` Custom Resource, or you can manually edit the `Kyma CR` for the same effect.

 ## Adding a new Module